NachtRaveVL/BY8X01-16P-Arduino/README.md

 ### Serial UART

 * Make sure to flip RX/TX lines when plugging into module from microcontroller.
-* If running a 5v microcontroller, put a 1k ohm resistor on the line between the microcontroller's TX and module's RX pins.
+* If running a 5v microcontroller, put a 1kΩ resistor on the line between the microcontroller's TX and module's RX pins.
 * Remove A, B, and C resistors on module (factory default is a resistor on A and C, while B is left open).
   * This puts the device into the recommended 1-1-1 mode used for microcontroller serial control.
 * Busy pin is optional to utilize but returns a 2.8v signal when playback is active (just enough for 5v boards to register as logic level HIGH).